Freedom means different things to different people.

 We all know what happens when the profit margin is better on junk food.
 Who hasn’t seen the ads for make-up, plastic surgery, soft drinks, and prescription drugs?
 Corporations are thinking of the bottom line, not our health.

-When we ask the state to step in require all foods to be healthy, we open the door for unscrupulous companies to buy the favor of politicians and regulators.
+When we ask the state to step in and require all foods to be healthy, we open the door for unscrupulous companies to buy the favor of politicians and regulators.
 Large companies squeeze out competition from start-up companies with the burden of over regulation.
 Often, those start-up companies could offer a better product at a lower cost.

 For others freedom is the ability to choose a non-healthy snack.
 I don’t know about you, but I would really miss deep-fried donuts.